xmtp/xmtp-js/packages/content-type-reaction/README.md

 This package provides an XMTP content type to support reactions to messages.

-### What’s a reaction?
+## What’s a reaction?

-A reaction is a way to respond to messages.
+A reaction is a quick and often emoji-based way to respond to a message.
+Reactions are usually limited to a predefined set of emojis or symbols provided by the messaging app.

+## Why reactions?

+Providing message reactions in your app enables users to easily express a general sentiment or emotion toward a message.
+It also provides a handy way to acknowledge a message or show a particular emotional reaction without engaging in a detailed response.

+## Create a reaction

-Reactions are repesented as objects with the following keys:
+With XMTP, reactions are represented as objects with the following keys:

 - `reference`: The message ID for the message that is being reacted to
 - `action`: The action of the reaction (`added` or `removed`)
 - `content`: A string representation of a reaction (e.g. `smile`) to be interpreted by clients

-### Create a reaction

 ```tsx
 const reaction: Reaction = {